TheMisterFish/discord-download-request-bot/README.md

 ## Configuration

-The bot uses a `config.json` file to store settings.
-If it doesn't exist, it will be created automatically with default values.
+The bot uses server-specific configuration files stored in `data/<server_id>/config.json`.
+These are created automatically with default values when the bot joins a new server.

 ## Usage